1. Introduction to Python#

 Installing Python#

-To install and setup a variety of packages, it is the best to install a curated distribution, such as:
+To install and setup a variety of packages, it is easiest to install a curated distribution, such as:

 Starting Python#